 Challenges: Of course, we still face important challenges.
 One challenge we have faced already is ensuring that reviewers are on-board with our efforts to review articles more quickly than has been the case in traditional print publishing.
 As we noted above, we have been pleased at the initial response of reviewers on this issue.
 Another important challenge is continuing to attract high quality papers.
 We have attracted a relatively large number of excellent papers from both highly-visible scholars of all ranks and new professors/graduate students.
 However, we hope that continuing to do targeted advertising, including of published papers, will encourage authors to submit their highest-quality work to the journal.
-We are also hoping to expand comment sections and make it easier for authors to add supplementary material – all things that can be done in different scales and timeframes than is traditional Similarly, we would like to increase the visibility of the data visualizations, which requires some adjustments to the SAGE webpage.
+We are a bit frustrated with the time to publication after a paper is accepted, on average it takes about 50 days for a paper to appear in print after it has been accepted.

-Under the editorship of Stephen Sweet and with Deputy Editor Michele Lee Kozimor-King, Teaching Sociology Volume 43 (2015) published 58 works, including 12 articles, 3 conversations, 9 notes, and 34 book and film reviews.
+Under the editorship of Stephen Sweet and with deputy editor Michele Lee Kozimor-King, Teaching Sociology, Volume 44 (2016) published 58 works, including 11 articles, 4 conversations, 5 notes, and 34 book and film reviews.
 In addition, there were four editorial comments that provided guidance on successful submission strategies.
 One commentary identified the assessments common to publications in the journal, which has proved helpful in guiding prospective authors and authors whose manuscripts need improvement in the scholarship of teaching and learning.
 A special issue on “Teaching Sociology in the Community College Context” was published in October 2016.

 Editorial Board.
-There were 34 members on the Editorial Board.
-71 percent were female and 26 percent were minorities.
-Individual members of the editorial board commonly performed 3-4 reviews in 2015.
+There were 43 members on the Editorial Board.
+70 percent were female and 26 percent were minorities.
+Individual members of the editorial board commonly performed 3-4 reviews in 2016.

 Stephen Sweet, Editor